+I met him by chance when he occasionally came to town.
 It was like an apparition of an existing but at the same time impenetrable man, wrapped in an aura of mystery that fascinated me.
-A few jokes, often the same, when he came to visit me in the studio to have a chat in a short and suspended time before disappearing as he appeared to return to his world, in a small village at the foot of the Gran Sasso mountain.
+A few jokes, often the same, when he came to see me in the studio to have a chat in a short and suspended time before disappearing as he appeared to return to his world, in a small village at the foot of the Gran Sasso massif.

 Giancarlo, a big man of at least one meter and eighty, white beard and hair, a childish but at the same time wise look that, painlessly, seems to perceive and lift the most sinister folds of your being an ordinary man.

-And so, one day I found myself ringing the doorbell of his house.
+And so one day I found myself ringing the doorbell of his house.
 He looked out and without asking anything, pleasantly surprised by my visit, he opened the door with a warm smile, making me enter his world.

-Thus inner places of Giancarlo were revealed; then I discovered a sensitive man, with his simple life, marked by interior rhythms and free from the conventions of modernity.
-An artist who uses his creations to express fears, critical issues but also to arm his points of view.
+Thus inner places of Giancarlo were revealed; then I discovered a sensitive man, with his simple life, marked by inner rhythms and free from the conventions of modernity.
+Giancarlo an artist who uses his creations to express fears, critical issues but also to arm his points of view.

 Coming to terms with his loneliness, I wanted to tell it and highlight how often invisible and silent suffering is hidden in discomfort.

 This is a story that highlights and values the world of people susuffering from mental disabilities.